RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 While there surely are more areas that can be improved, overall the code bit of Web application is a mostly solved problem.

-## Let's talk about HTML and Web Browser
+## Let's talk about HTML and the Web Browser
 Ask most Web developers about the biggest pain point in Web applications today, and they will likely tell you that **Web UI is their biggest time sink**.
 I know this is true for me.
 To get an application to look right and professional, to get the common input controls that most applications need, to be able to customize or create custom controls beyond the basics, the create a well rounded responsive UI is not something that just arrives as part of a single framework or tooling.

 And it sure as hell does not **come in the box** via raw HTML and CSS.